IJanicka/IJanicka.github.io/publications.md

   <h2>Chapters in edited volumes</h2>

 * <a href="../Iwona Janicka_Nonhuman Politics and Its Practices_in The Bloomsbury Handbook of Posthumanism_ed.
-Wamberg and Thomsen_2020">“Nonhuman Politics and its Practices,” *The Bloomsbury Handbook of Posthumanism*,</a> eds.
+Wamberg and Thomsen_2020">“Nonhuman Politics and its Practices,”</a> *The Bloomsbury Handbook of Posthumanism*, eds.
 Jacob Wamberg and Mads Rosendahl Thomsen, London and New York: Bloomsbury Academic (2020), 129–140.<br>

   <br>